 Racial Conflicts & Smell in North America

-With respect to ongoing racial tensions and conflicts in North America the Montreal based scholars Constance Classen, David Howes and Anthony Synnott show how pressing the issue really is:
+Apparently, in 1908, Simmel even believed in a specific body odor.
+This certainly sounds outrageous among contemporaries.
+Yet, with respect to ongoing racial tensions and conflicts in North America the Montreal based scholars Constance Classen, David Howes and Anthony Synnott show how pressing the issue really is:

 “No matter how imaginary the racial odour ascribed to blacks by whites might have been, it nonetheless had a profound effect both on how blacks were perceived by others and how they perceived themselves.
 If you are told often enough that you have a foul odour, you come to believe it.
 Many blacks, repelled by their olfactory image turned to perfumes and deodorants.
 Their use of these products could do little to dispel a prejudice which was fundamentally cultural in nature and not physical.
 Any perfumes used by blacks would simply tend to emphasize their status as »smelly«” (p.
 167f.).